JoshuaTuttobene/ME405-Term-Project/README.md

 This was likely a contributing factor to our defeat in deathmatch.
 If we had more time, we could've programmed a more robust setpoint algorithm to locate a human target rather than finding the centroid of all heat in the frame.

 If we accomplished all these improvements (resulting in a super-accurate and super-fast turret/tracking system), we could've also attempted to shoot the target within the 5 second time period in which they were not stationary.
-The speed of our Nerf dart would then be the only limiting factor then on how likely the opponent is to be able to dodge the shot.
+The speed and accuracy of our Nerf dart would then be the only limiting factor on how likely the opponent is to be able to dodge the shot.
+We could always upgrade the Nerf gun to a better model if desired.

 Overall, however, we are quite pleased with our performance and happy that we learned a lot about how to better design and optimize mechatronic systems.